When someone tells you ‘I don’t have time,’ what they really means is . . .

 - Gain a clear understanding of the roles and responsibilities of nonprofit boards.

 - Understand the role and responsibilities of individual board members and of board service.

-Show Me the Money: Creating a Fundraising Culture
+Create a Fundraising Culture

 - Build a common understanding around the prerequisites for successful fundraising by board and staff